tasmota/docs/docs/TWAI.md

 :-|:-|:-|:-|:-|:-|:-
 Remeha Ace RJ12|24V|-|Gnd|-|Tx|Rx
 M5 Mini CAN    |HV| |G| |L|H

-To make the M5 Mini CAN Unit compliant with the CAN-bus standard you'll need to remove the internal 120 Ohm resistor as the Remeha L-Bus is already terminated with two 120 Ohm resistors.
-As an alternative you can use the M5 Unit CAN which has no internal 120 Ohm termination resistor.
-In that case you'll need to power the Atom or Nano externally with a USB power supply as the CAN-bus is isolated.

 This berry class supports a Remeha Calenta Ace boiler sending some data to Domoticz home automation for logging.
 ```